 Remember, most new models are HD but it is best to look for the 1080p type as these provide the best picture quality and are HD-ready, meaning you will be able to watch high-definition TV broadcasts.

 Buying your TV

 Once you've decided which type of TV suits you best, it's time to do some homework on price comparison sites.
 You may also want to have a look at Comet and Currys - both have an online end-of-line sale.

 Also make sure you take a good look in store.
 View the screen from a variety of angles to ensure picture quality is good from anywhere in your living room, and ask to try the sound at various levels - slim TVs are wonderful space-savers but they typically don't have space for the large high-quality speakers.

 It's a good idea to see a variety of images too - fast-moving scenes may cause a ghost-like effect (known as smearing) which would not do for sports fans, while some HD TVs have a tendency to over-sharpen images, leading to a hard jagged edge.

 Finally, though any high-tech gadget has the potential to go wrong, a survey by consumer watchdog Which? showed that the majority of good quality HD TVs are reasonably reliable, so think twice before forking out for that extended warranty.

 Have you recently bought a new TV?
-What influenced your choice and are you pleased with the decision you made?
+What did you opt for and was it worth the money?
 Leave your comments below...